pragmint/open-practices/practices/set-and-enforce-wip-limits.md

 # Set and Enforce Work-in-Process Limits

-When teams take on a large amount of work in progress at the same time, it can create longer-lived branches, delayed reviews, and bottlenecks in QA.
+When teams take on a large amount of work at the same time, it can create longer-lived branches, delayed reviews, and bottlenecks in QA.
 Individuals who are balancing multiple tasks may experience higher cognitive load, which tends to stretch out completion time as attention is repeatedly shifted.

-Setting and enforcing work-in-process (WIP) limits helps teams stay focused, finish work already in motion, and reduce the overhead caused by task-switching.
+Setting and enforcing work-in-process (WIP) limits helps teams stay focused, finish work already in motion, and reduce the overhead caused by task switching.
 By artificially constraining the number of active items in a specific stage of the workflow, the team creates a "pull system" where new work is only started when there is capacity to handle it.

 Ultimately, this practice shifts the team’s mindset from resource efficiency (keeping everyone busy) to flow efficiency (getting value to the customer).
 It encourages swarming on blocked items and exposes bottlenecks in the process that were previously hidden by a mountain of open tickets.